reactjs/react.dev/src/content/reference/react/cache.md

 - React will invalidate the cache for all memoized functions for each server request.
 - Each call to `cache` creates a new function.
 This means that calling `cache` with the same function multiple times will return different memoized functions that do not share the same cache.
 - `cachedFn` will also cache errors.
 If `fn` throws an error for certain arguments, it will be cached, and the same error is re-thrown when `cachedFn` is called with those same arguments.
 - `cache` is for use in [Server Components](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components) only.
-There are plans to introduce `cache` for Client Components, but it is not a supported feature today.
-There are plans to add a warning when `cache` is used in Client Components.

 ---